ls1intum/Artemis/docs/admin/telemetry.rst

 To help to improve Artemis, we collect some data when the application starts.
 This feature can be disabled by setting `telemetry.enabled` in the `application-prod.yml` to `false`.
-When this is set to false, no data is sent to Artemis.
+When this is set to false, no data is sent to the Artemis maintainer team.
-By setting `telemetry.sendAdminDetails` to false, personal information of the instance's admin is excluded from the telemetry data.
+By setting `telemetry.sendAdminDetails` to false, personal information of the instance's admin (i.e. contact email and name) is excluded from the telemetry data.
 This includes the contact email and the administrator's name.

 Artemis collects the following data at the startup of an instance: